nosilver4u/ewww-image-optimizer/readme.txt

 == Contact and Credits ==

 Written by [Shane Bishop](https://ewww.io).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN class based upon the Photon module from Jetpack.
+ExactDN and HTML parsing classes based upon the Photon module from Jetpack.